EricMFink/CivPro/_casebook/chap6.md

 On January 4, 2004, Plaintiff Kathryn Shiflet’s mobile home and personal belongings were destroyed by fire.
 At the time of the fire, Plaintiff’s mobile home was covered under an insurance policy provided by Allstate Insurance.
 On November 3, 2004, Plaintiff initiated this action against Defendant Allstate Insurance for breach of contract, bad faith, and violation of [the S.C. insurance claims practices statute], after Allstate allegedly wrongfully denied Plaintiff’s claim.

 Defendant Allstate originally filed its answer to the original complaint on December 6, 2004.
 Then, on May 31, 2005, Plaintiff amended the original complaint with the leave of the court.
-On June 3, 2005, Defendant filed its answer to the Amended Complaint, including a motion to join Mr. Shiflet as a necessary party or, if that is not feasible, that the action be dismissed.1(#co_footnote_B00112008358850_1) On November 10, 2005, Defendant filed a motion to amend its answer to the Amended Complaint so as to include the defense of arson.
+On June 3, 2005, Defendant filed its answer to the Amended Complaint, including a motion to join Mr. Shiflet as a necessary party or, if that is not feasible, that the action be dismissed.
+On November 10, 2005, Defendant filed a motion to amend its answer to the Amended Complaint so as to include the defense of arson.
 Five days after Defendant filed this motion to amend, the court adopted, with the consent of both parties, a Second Amended Scheduling Order.
 This Order specified that any amended pleadings would be due by December 15, 2005 and that discovery was to be completed by March 1, 2006.

 On January 13, 2006, Plaintiff filed her response in opposition to Defendant’s motion to amend its answer.
 Plaintiff argues that the proposed amendment should be denied because it is prejudicial to Plaintiff, in bad faith, and would be futile.